This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Eucalyptus soap that matches eucalyptus leaves

 When I make soap I want it to be both functional and beautiful.
 It needs to have relevance in its color, ingredients, and end purpose.
 That’s why I decided to tint this soap to match the stunning grey-green of real eucalyptus leaves.
+There are loads of different soap colorants out there that you could use including both natural ingredients and synthetic ones.
+The one that I’ve shared in this recipe is a nature-identical mineral that gives lovely shades of blue — Ultramarine Blue.

 Herbal Eucalyptus Soap Recipe